-The Medicare Annual Enrollment Period (AEP) is almost here!
+The Medicare Annual Enrollment Period (AEP) is here!
 If you’re new to Medicare or haven’t heard of the AEP before, this may seem like a whirlwind.
 What is the AEP, and when does it open and close?
 Most importantly, who can help you make a plan choice?

 What is the Annual Enrollment Period?